jackstapleton/rdb-autoscaling/whitepaper.md

  };
 ```

-`.u.asg.sub` first makes some checks on the arguments:
+`.u.asg.sub` first makes some checks on the arguments.

 - Ensure `t` and `s` are enlisted.
 - Check that the count of `t` and `s` match.